 The faster you can get a fish to the boat or shore the better its chances of survival.
 The longer the fight the less chance the fish has of surviving.

 It is likely that the survival rates decrease exponentially as fight time increases.
 That is as fight-time goes up, survival chances decrease at an ever increasing rate.

-If you fish on a catch-and-release basis you should use gear that will minimize the fight time.
+If you fish on a catch-and-release basis you should use gear that will minimise the fight time.

 Lifting a fish out of the water, dramatically decreases its survival chances.
 The longer a fish is out of the water its chances of survival decrease exponentially.
 Try and remove the hook while the fish is in the water.

 If it is not possible to remove the hook while the fish is still in the water use a landing-net with a wide mesh, and a mesh made out of soft material.